 Where you can find content curation tools

+What is your idea of curation?
 Can you use content curation in your work?
 How about if you curated content that senior level executives in your organization would appreciate and add your thoughts before you forwarded them?